imgemp/VI-Solver/README.md

 ##Requirements
 This package requires python (2.7 or later) and numpy (1.9.1 or later).

+##Demos
+A few demos are included in the package.

+- Demo_BloodBank.py
+- Demo_DangLan.py
+- Demo_Rosenbrock.py

+To run one of the demos after cloning this repository, open up a command line interface (Terminal on a Mac) and enter the following commands.

+1) `cd [path to your local cloned repository (e.g. /Users/username/Desktop/VI-Solver)]`

+2) `python Demo_[e.g. BloodBank].py`

+That's it!
+Assuming you have python setup correctly and your PYTHON path is set, the Demo should run and print alerts and results out to the command line.

 ##Domains
-A number of domains are included in the VISolver python package including:
+A number of domains are included in the VISolver python package:

 *Networks*